-The BYU Office of Information Technology provides wireless (Wi-Fi) access to the campus community from within many academic buildings.
+The BYU Office of Information Technology provides wireless internet (WiFi) access to the campus community from within many academic buildings.
 Users with wireless-enabled computers or other devices may access the internet using this wireless service.

 There are currently 4 wireless networks available across campus depending on your location:

 The eduroam and BYU-WiFi networks are available in the following locations: